acidtonic/dstar_sniffer/README.rst

-DStar Repeater Controller UDP Sniffer
+DStar Repeater Controller UDP Sniffer (latest release v1.1)
 =====================================
 This project tries to send every position received in a dstar repeater to aprs-is.